lanceewing/the-kings-missing-page/README.md

 You control Detective Pip who has been given the assignment of finding the King's missing page boy, who went missing in the woods whilst delivering a message for the King.

+Explore 31 locations and discover over 20 characters and 18 items.

 Works on desktop and mobile.
 Since the game is predominantly built using Emojis, it looks quite different on different platforms.
 Works well on Windows, Mac, and Android, but for the best visual results, try it on a MacBook or recent Samsung phone.

 # Controls